EvanHei/FileLocker/README.md

 - **Generate Random**: generates a random password that satisfies the strength policy.
 - **Clear**: erases both password fields.
 - **→**: encrypts the file with the provided password.
+If lost, the file cannot be decrypted.
+FileLocker maintains a zero-knowledge policy.
 - **👁**: shows or hides the password fields.

-> [!CAUTION]
-> If the password is lost, the file cannot be decrypted.
-FileLocker maintains a zero-knowledge policy.

 </details>